Watch the path of your feet

-And in case, we do get waylaid, turn to the wrong path, the evil path, we must turn our foot from evil, Proverbs 4:27 says.
+And if we get waylaid, turn to the wrong path, the evil way, we must turn our foot from evil, Proverbs 4:27 says.

-Walking the righteousness path is a decision and commitment to listen, learn, and follow the counsel of the Lord.
+Walking the righteous path is a decision and commitment to listen, learn, and follow the counsel of the Lord.

 It starts with watching the path that our feet are trodding on.